-- EQUINE -- Horse, Donkeys, Zebra, etc.:All Equine require a twelve (12) month negative Coggins Test on all weaned Equine -- regardless of age.
+- EQUINE -- HORSE, DONKEY, ZEBRA, ETC.:All Equine require a twelve (12) month negative Coggins Test on all weaned Equine -- regardless of age.
 Each animal must have a separate lab test paper & Health Certificate.
 No copies of lab coggins will be accepted.
 Electronic Coggins must be original with watermark- no copies or faxes.

-- RATITIES:- Out of state birds need individual ID leg bands & General Health Papers
+- RATITES: ALL birds need individual ID leg bands & General Health Papers

-- SWINE:General health papers & call State vets office for entry permits 573-751-3377.
+- POT BELLY & MINI PIGSGeneral health papers & call State vets office for entry permits 573-751-3377.
 They must have permenant official ID.

 |NOTICE MISSOURI BUYERS -- NEW MISSOURI CONSERVATION REGULATIONS